One guest posting tutorial will never solve your organic traffic issues.

 You’ve got to build a strong content portfolio, which you can showcase at the forefront whenever you send a pitch.

-Danny Iny’s portfolio page is one of the best out there.
-It’s well structured, and his best articles are at the top.
+Hank Herman’s portfolio page is one of the best out there.
+It’s well structured, eye-catching and displays his articles by categories.

 Take a look: